Anatomizing deformation mechanisms in nanocrystalline Pd$_{90}$Au$_{10}$: Results and discussion

-{In order to model the evolution of the mean aspect ratio ($1.35 \leq \langle\alpha\rangle_1 \leq 1.37 $), we assume that the increase is proportional to the evolution of the relative integral scattering intensity of the $\{111\}$-reflex (Fig. \ref{fig:IntensityIncrease}).
-As a result, applied strain $\varepsilon_{\mathrm{a}}$ can be correlated with the mean aspect ratio $\langle\alpha\rangle_1$ and the number of dislocations $n$.
-However, as shown in Fig. \ref{fig:GrainSizeEvolutionPolar}, the grain size changes simultaneously during deformation, which not only affects the strain caused by dislocations $\varepsilon_\mathrm{p,dis}\left( n,D \right)$ but additionally the length of the {semi-major and semi-minor axes}.
-To account for these correlations, we chose an iterative approach where an ellipse is stepwise sheared in y-direction by \unit[1]{\%} of the length of a Burgers vector.
-After each shear increment, the resulting aspect ratio $\alpha$ and rotation $\beta$ are computed and correlated with the total applied strain $\varepsilon_\mathrm{a}$ and grain size $D$.
+There is a second aspect that may cause concern.
+The grain size increases simultaneously during deformation, although \textit{not }developing grain shape anisometry (see Fig. \ref{fig:GrainSizeEvolutionPolar} and the discussion in subsection \ref{Integral-peak-width}).
+However, grain growth definitely affects the length of the major and minor semiaxes and therfore impacts the strain $\varepsilon_\mathrm{p,dis}\left(s,D \right)$ associated with dislocation glide.
+To account for this circumstance, we chose an iterative approach where an ellipse is stepwise sheared by a displacement increment $\langle \delta s \rangle$.
+After each shear increment, the resulting aspect ratio $\langle \alpha \rangle$ is computed and correlated with the total applied strain $\varepsilon_\mathrm{a}$ and grain size $\langle D \rangle$.
 With this set of parameters a new ellipse is created which then experiences the next shear increment.
-This procedure is repeated $N$-times, where $N = 100 \cdot n$ and $n$ is chosen in such a manner that the full range of applied strain $\varepsilon_{\mathrm{a}}$ is covered.
-The total strain due to dislocation glide for a given number of dislocations, $\varepsilon_\mathrm{p,dis}(n)$, is the sum of the strains accumulated during $N(n)$ steps.
-We note that the strain contributed by dislocation glide, $\varepsilon_\mathrm{p,dis}(n)$, no longer depends on $D$ explicitly, as in the described iterative approach $D$ is treated as an $n$-dependent quantity.}
+This procedure is repeated as often as necessary to cover the full range of applied strain.